 Both page builders provide you with added modules that you can use to enhance the look of your web pages and add more functionality to your website.

 Unlike Divi, Elementor includes some of their modules with their Free Basic Package and then provides you with many more modules when you buy their Elementor Pro.
+But just like like Divi, it comes with dozens of modules to choose from.

-User reviews & experiences
+User reviews and experiences

 Which WordPress Page Builder Is Best For You?